Table of Contents

-However, when you’ve invested time and money into making your garden a thing of beauty, it isn’t easy to simply sit back and let the holes deepen and the mounds of earth build up!
+However, when you’ve invested time and money into making your garden a thing of beauty, it isn’t easy to sit back and let the holes deepen, and the mounds of the earth build up!

 Why Do Dogs Like to Dig Holes?

 Dogs may dig a hole to create a shelter.
-When dogs feel hot, they may attempt to dig a hole to rest in and escape the summer heat.
+When dogs feel hot, they may attempt to dig a hole to rest in and escaping the summer heat.